djalbat/the-occam-user-manual/getting-started.md

 INFO: Verified  'peano-axioms'.
 ```

-If you would like to see the last one hundred lines, run the following command:
+If you would like to see the last one hundred lines of output, run the following command:

 ```
 verify --tail=100 peano-axioms